 Upon an application for an alcoholic beverage license being granted by the mayor and council, a license shall be issued to the applicant as of the date the applicant commences his alcoholic beverage business and upon the payment by the applicant of the license fee prescribed in section 6-73.

-(Ord. of 9-7-1999, § 1(4-156))

 Sec.
-6-147.
+6-146.
 Notification of denial.